kammitama5/kammitama5.github.io/_posts/2019-03-03-Sunday-March-3rd.md

   Ivy after Ivy and so on.
 And here I was, attending a community college, while working.
 My friend told me, just before I accepted my offer (when I was told I was in the last round) that "going from community college to X company is like " and he motioned his hand in an almost infinity gradient.
 Shortly after my offer, I was also accepted to grad school (PhD) for Programming Languages research, fully funded.
+I have a lot of respect for the places that took a chance on me, because there is always pressure to go with what is known.
   Both events are sort of unheard of, which is really fascinating.

 - Now that I'm here in Silicon Valley, I'm happy, and I feel like I really fit.